Realize offers a range of educational resources focused on HIV and rehabilitation and episodic disability and employment.

 If you are interested in finding out more about Realize workshops or would like to hold a workshop in your organization or community, please email us or call 416-513-0440.

 With many people with HIV living longer and facing a multitude of health challenges related to HIV, concurrent health conditions, as well as the side effects of treatment, the role for rehabilitation in the context of HIV continues to grow.
-This E-Module for Evidence-Informed HIV Rehabilitation (e-module) is a comprehensive resource on HIV and rehabilitation for rehabilitation professionals and others to respond to this increasing need.
+This E-Module for Evidence-Informed HIV Rehabilitation (e-module) is a comprehensive online resource on HIV and rehabilitation for rehabilitation professionals and others to respond to this increasing need.

 - Understanding Episodic Disabilities and Employment